Archive by Author

 This information should not be substituted for medical or chiropractic advice.
 Any and all healthcare concerns, decisions, and actions must be done through the advice and counsel of a healthcare professional who is familiar with your updated medical history.

-The Most Important Principles for Staying Young: Don’t Hold It In!
+The Most Important Principles for Staying Young: Two More Reasons to Take a Daily Probiotic!

 Our basic premise is that your body is amazing.
 You get a do over.
 It doesn’t take that long, and it isn’t that hard if you know what to do.
 In these notes, we give you a short course in what to do so it becomes easy for you and for you to teach others.
 We want you to know how much control you have over both the quality and length of your life.